 #5.
 1932 Alfa Romeo Tipo B

-This car was recently sold for a remarkable $5.6 million.
+This car was recently sold for a remarkable $5.6 million, making it yet another of the most expensive cars in the world of classic cars, as of 2021.
 It was built on the principle of high torque with low revs, and was crafted specifically for the Grand Prix in 1932.
 It was the only car on the tour with just a single seat and was propelled by a 2.6 liter 8 cylinder motor.
 This car won 5 of the races on that year’s tour, and the team went on to be taken over by Ferrari.

 #4.
 1962 Ferrari 330 TRI/LM

 This was the last, and most powerful, of the Testarrosas that dominated racing in the 1950s with their front-engine works of art.
 The car won Le Mans in 1962 and was damaged during a race.
 This was when Hisashi Okada acquired it and lovingly restored it to drive around New York for the best part of a decade.
 After a complete restoration, the car came to the surface again in 2002 in a luxurious French collection.
-Shortly after, it was auctioned and sold for an incredible $6.5 million.
+Shortly after, it was auctioned and sold for an incredible $6.5 million, hence another great answer to the question “What’s the most expensive car in the world, and who owns it?”.

 #3.
 1931 Type 41 Bugatti Royale

 This luxury car weighs in at an amazing 3.5 tone.
 It is almost 14-feet long and was always intended for use by the super-rich.
 Bugatti didn’t have power and speed in mind – instead, the focus was on using the finest materials like rare leathers, woods and precious metals.
 The result was a stunning end product and, of course, an extremely prohibitive price.
 Only 6 models were ever built, and in 1931 its price was up to 100x that of common vehicles – an enormous $42,000.
-When this model was auctioned at Christie’s in London, back in 1981, it fetched $8.7 million.
+When this model was auctioned at Christie’s in London, back in 1981, it fetched $8.7 million, and established this car as one of the most expensive cars in the world ever sold on auction.

 #2.
 1962 Ferrari 250 GTO

-This car oozes that sensual appeal that is so often attributed to the finest vehicles.
+This car oozes that sensual appeal that is so often attributed to the finest and most expensive cars in the world.
 It has an elegant shape and superb performance, offering the ideal combination of driving pleasure and aesthetic appeal.
 It won a number of races for Ferrari, and its 300HP engine needs continuous refurbishing (reliability was never its intention).
 It is one of the rarest Ferrari models ever produced, and one sold in 1990 for a mouthwatering $16.6 million.

 #1.
 1954 Mercedes W 196

 This is the car that dominated racing championships through 1954 and 1955.
 It first appeared in public at the 1954 Reims Grand Prix.
 Its stand-out feature was a groundbreaking valve system that didn’t require springs.
 The car was driven by Juan Manuel Fangio and Stirling Moss before arriving in a museum in the 1980s.
 In 1990, in order to raise funds to renovate, the museum sold the car to a French industrialist.
-From there, it sold to a German businessman for less than $10 million, and its value now stands at an astronomical $24 million.
+From there, it sold to a German businessman for less than $10 million, and its value now stands at an astronomical $24 million, an estimation that establishes it firmly on the top position of our “What is the most expensive car in the world list” for classic cars.

 As you can see, it is a combination of amazing aesthetics and, more importantly, history, that makes classic cars exciting enough to sell for enormous fees.
 Whether it comes down to the achievements of a particular model, the innovation in the technology, or a high-profile chain of ownership, a car’s price can go through the roof when the right conditions are met.
 The cars in this list are all legendary models in the world of classic car collecting.
 Even if such exciting cars are a little out of your price range, a keen eye will help you spot some exciting pieces for your own collection.